vznncv/vznncv-cubemx-tools/docs/qt_creator_tutorial.rst

 #.
 Open STM32CubeMX and create new "make" project.

    .. image:: images/qt_creator/pic_9_cubemx.png

+   .. note:: ensure that pins for debug interface are enabled.
+Otherwise after first program
+             uploading you won't be able to reprogram an microcontroller.

 #.
 Run from project folder the command to create ``CMakeLists.txt`` file::